FINRA Arbitration Attorney

 However, even in these types of situations, it isn’t always easy to tell whether an investment advisor has breached his or her fiduciary duty.
 As a general rule, if you have suffered sudden or unexpected losses in your portfolio, you should speak with a FINRA arbitration attorney promptly.
 Even if you do not have a claim for breach of fiduciary duty, you may have other grounds to recover your losses through arbitration with the Financial Industry Regulatory Authority (FINRA), and acting quickly with all fees to give you the best chance to secure a financial recovery.

-What Are Your Rights Against a Broker Who Offers Self-Interested Investment Advice?
+Our FINRA Arbitration Attorney Explains Your Rights Against a Broker Who Offers Self-Interested Investment Advice

 Unlike investment advisors, most investment brokers are not subject to a fiduciary duty.
 While this comes as a surprise to many people, generally speaking, the law treats brokers as salespeople and not as financial advisors.